 ELIGIBILITY TO ADOPT

-Married and singles over 25 years old may adopt from Nigeria.
-Adoptive parents must be at least 21 years older than the child they wish to adopt and singles may only adopt a child of the same gender as the adoptive parent.
+Married over 25 years and singles over age 35 old may adopt from Nigeria.
+Adoptive parents must be at least 25 years older than the child they wish to adopt and singles may only adopt a child of the same gender as the adoptive parent.
 Certain factors could keep you from adopting in general or from Nigeria in particular, as each country has its own rules as to who can adopt.
 Before applying, please consult with Nightlight regarding any sensitive issues that may apply to you, such as a divorce, a mental health issue, or a criminal history.

 - Complete an application to Nightlight Christian Adoptions.